protegeproject/protege/_views/class-hierarchy.md

 title: Class hierarchy
 layout: view
 blurb: Displays the asserted or inferred class hierarchy for the active ontologies.
+menuPath: Class views > Class hierarchy
 ---
 The class hierarchy view displays the asserted and inferred class hierarchies.
 The asserted class hierarchy is visible by default.

 The asserted class hierarchy view is one of the primary navigation devices in {{site.protege}}.
 It is presented as a tree where children represent subclasses of the parent class.
 A class will be shown under another class if it is asserted to be a SubClassOf that other class, or if it is asserted to be EquivalentTo a class expression that is an intersection containing that other class as an operand.
 For example, if the ontology contains ```A SubClassOf B```, then ```A``` will appear under ```B``` in the tree.
 Similarly, if the ontology contains ```E Equivalent to B and hasPart some C``` then ```E``` will also be shown as a chid of ```B``` in the tree.
-Any classes that are not asserted to be a subclass of some other class will show up directly under owl:Thing (the root).
+Any classes that are not asserted to be a subclass of some other class will show up directly under ```owl:Thing``` (the root).

 ## Cycles